ROCm/hipSOLVER/docs/userguide/intro.rst

 ------------------------------

 Refactorization routines and direct solvers for sparse matrices are in the very earliest stages of development.
+Due to unsupported backend functionality, there are a number of intricacies and possible performance implications that users will want to be aware of when using these routines.
-Refer to the :ref:`hipsolverRf compatibility API <library_refactor>` for a full listing of supported functions.
+Refer to the :ref:`hipsolverRf compatibility API <library_refactor>` for more details and a full listing of supported functions.

+.. csv-table:: Triangular factorizations
+    :header: "Function", "single", "double", "single complex", "double complex"

+    :ref:`hipsolverRfRefactor <refactor_refactor>`, x, x, ,
+    :ref:`hipsolverRfBatchRefactor <refactor_batch_refactor>`, x, x, ,

+.. csv-table:: linear-system solvers
+    :header: "Function", "single", "double", "single complex", "double complex"

+    :ref:`hipsolverRfSolve <refactor_solve>`, x, x, ,
+    :ref:`hipsolverRfBatchSolve <refactor_batch_solve>`, x, x, ,